rust-lang/rfcs/text/0000-throw-expr.md

 The main benefit of `throw` is that while it is familiar in languages with exception handling, it is less indicative of exceptions.
 It makes sense to say *"throw a ball"* and it works with the "re-throw" framing of the `?` operator.
+One problem with `throw` however could be that if you can *throw* something then there might be an expectation that you can *catch* something, and so it may obligate us to introduce the `try { .. } catch { .. }` form which we may not want to do.

 In the RFC authors view, `raise` + a noun is used less often.
 However, one benefit of `raise` is that while you can `throw` something